 4. The Committee also welcomes the following legislative measures taken by the State party in areas of relevance to the Convention.

-The Committee welcomes the State party’s initiatives to revise its legislation in areas of relevance to the Convention
+The Committee welcomes the State party’s initiatives to revise its legislation in areas of relevance to the Convention.

 C. Principal subjects of concern and recommendations